zhaox0/SMVC/README.md

+## Code Availability
-#The source code will be released upon acceptance.
+The source code will be released upon acceptance of the paper.